ipatate/gdpr-cookies/README.md

 [![Build Status](https://travis-ci.org/ipatate/gdpr-cookies.svg?branch=develop)](https://travis-ci.org/ipatate/gdpr-cookies)

-# Breaking change => use initGdprCookie for init system now

 ### 🍪 System GDPR cookie for website.
+A11y

-Informs the visitor of the use of cookies and gives the possibility to refuse cookies
+### Informs the visitor on the services used in your website and gives the possibility of disabling services

-### ℹ️ On the first visit, the banner is show.
-If visitor click on link or button for navigate, the cookie is accepted by default.
+ℹ️ On the first visit, the banner is show.
+If the visitor click a link or a button in page, the cookies are accepted by default.

-### Use files in dist directory
+#### Use the files in dist directory for include on your site

 gdpr-cookies.css 7ko (~2ko gzip)

-gdpr-cookies.js 64ko (~19ko gzip)
+gdpr-cookies.js 69ko (~19ko gzip)

 ## Add script in page